Iran turns to barter for food as sanctions cripple imports

 The economic hardship is being felt in Iran at a pivotal time in its domestic politics and its nuclear diplomacy with the West.
 The United States and Europe say the sanctions are needed to push Iran to the negotiating table before it produces enough nuclear material to build an atomic bomb.

-Iran says its nuclear program is peaceful.
+Iran says its nuclear programme is peaceful.
 Last month it began nuclear enrichment at a new facility deep under a mountain to make it secure from military strikes.

 Iranian officials deny that sanctions are having a serious economic impact, while also saying that their people are willing to endure any hardship in support of the country's sovereign right to nuclear technology.

-Officials in Israel, Iran's arch foe, openly say time is running out for air strikes to destroy the nuclear program if sanctions do not persuade Tehran to back down.
+Officials in Israel, Iran's arch foe, openly say time is running out for air strikes to destroy the nuclear programme if sanctions do not persuade Tehran to back down.

 Iran's parliamentary election on March 2 will be its first vote since a presidential vote in 2009, when Ahmadinejad's disputed re-election against a reformist opponent triggered eight months of violent street demonstrations.